JimmyDim/WebProject2022/README.md

    1) Before saving a new user in the DB we run a middleware function that implements the hashing of the password.

+  **User Login**

+    User provides the username and the password in order to login in his account.
+    Its important to know every time if the user is logged in.
+So we use a session middleware which associates information with a particular cookie that is sent back    to the user, with the user.id.